-Theorem~\ref{th:sourcemoments} solves in principle the question of the generation of gravitational waves by extended post-Newtonian matter sources.
-However, notice that this result has still to be completed by the precise procedure, i.e., an explicit ``\emph{algorithm}'', for the post-Newtonian iteration of the near-zone field, analogous to the multipolar-post-Minkowskian algorithm we defined in Section~\ref{sec:nonlinitere}.
-Such procedure will permit the systematic computation of the source multipole moments, which contain the full post-Newtonian expansion of the pseudo-tensor $\overline{\tau}^{\alpha\beta}$, and of the radiation reaction effects occuring within the matter source.
+Theorem \ref{th:sourcemoments} solves the question of the generation of gravitational waves by extended post-Newtonian matter sources.
+However, notice that this result has still to be completed by the precise procedure, i.e., an explicit ``\emph{algorithm}'', for the post-Newtonian iteration of the near-zone field, analogous to the multipolar-post-Minkowskian algorithm we defined in Sect.~\ref{sec:nonlinitere}.
+Such procedure will permit the systematic computation of the source multipole moments, which contain the full post-Newtonian expansion of the pseudo-tensor $\overline{\tau}^{\alpha\beta}$, and of the radiation reaction effects occurring within the matter source.

-Before proceeding, let us recall that the ``standard'' post-Newtonian approximation, as it was used until, say, the early 1980's (see for instance Refs.~\cite{AD75, Ehl80, K80a, K80b, PapaL81} and also the earlier works~\cite{PB59, C65, CN69, CE70}), was plagued with some apparently inherent difficulties, which croped up at some high post-Newtonian order.
-Historically these difficulties, even appearing at higher approximations, have cast a doubt on the actual soundness, from a theoretical point of view, of the post-Newtonian expansion.
+Before proceeding, let us recall that the ``standard'' post-Newtonian approximation, as it was used until, say, the early 1980s,\footnote{See notably \cite{AD75, Ehl80, K80a, K80b, PapaL81}, and also the earlier works by \cite{PB59, C65, CN69, CE70}.} was plagued with some apparently inherent difficulties, which croped up at some high post-Newtonian order.
+Historically, these difficulties, even appearing at higher approximations, have cast a doubt on the actual soundness, from a theoretical point of view, of the post-Newtonian expansion.
 Practically speaking, they posed the question of the reliability of the approximation, when comparing the theory's predictions with very precise experimental results.
-This was one of the main reason for the famous radiation-reaction controversy raging at the time of the binary pulsar data~\cite{Ehletal76, WalkW80}.
-In this section we assess the nature of these difficulties -- are they purely technical or linked with some fundamental drawback of the approximation scheme? -- and eventually resolve them.
+This was one of the reason for the ``radiation-reaction controversy'' raging at the time of the binary pulsar data \citep{Ehletal76, WalkW80}.